PhilLAL/waltz-docs/docs/user_guide.md

 Here you can:

 - See device's attributes, commands and pipes;
-- Drag-n-Drop Attributes to the Dashboard;
+- Drag-n-drop Attributes to the Dashboard;
 - Click on attribute or command or pipe to select it for editing;
 - Double click on attribute or command or pipe to expand description widget;
 - Search in Search box which filters all three device child entity types simultaneously. __a:__ shows only attributes; __c:__ -- commands; __p:__ -- pipes.

-__NOTE__ if you get the following error, this means that Tango device is not exported:
+__NOTE__ _If you get the following error, this means that Tango device is not exported:_

 > Reason: TangoProxyException Description: Failed to get proxy for tango://hzgxenvtest.desy.de:10000/development/camel/0:ProxyException in Failed to apply creation policy for proxy development/camel/0 PANIC: TangoApi_DEVICE_NOT_EXPORTED development/camel/0 Not Exported !
 Connection(development/camel/0) ERR: TangoApi_CANNOT_IMPORT_DEVICE Cannot import development/camel/0 Connection.build_connection(development/camel/0)[Failed to apply creation policy for proxy development/camel/0:TangoApi_DEVICE_NOT_EXPORTED[development/camel/0 Not Exported !]]
 Origin: org.tango.web.server.TangoProxyPool.getProxy(TangoProxyPool.java:74)

-Drag-n-Drop an attribute to add it to the dashboard tab in the main view.
+Drag-n-drop an attribute to add it to the dashboard tab in the main view.

 ![left_panel_drag-n-drop](images/left_panel_drag-n-drop_new_DashB.png)

-__NOTE__ The difference between “Dashboard” and “Monitor tab” is that you can add any attribute of ANY device to the Dashboard, whereas in the “Monitor tab” you see all the attributes of one device.
+__NOTE__ _The difference between “Dashboard” and “Monitor tab” is that you can add any attribute of ANY device to the Dashboard, whereas in the “Monitor tab” you see all the attributes of one selected device._

 _Exercise_: